 If you part exchange your financed car, you’re trading it in for a new one, and putting any proceeds from the exchange towards the new purchase.
 Part exchange will typically be more convenient than a private sale, as the dealer will manage all the paperwork.
 It’s also a way of changing car without having to either pay off your car finance early or cancel it outright.

 Where you’re eligible for part exchange, it can be a great way of finding a new set of wheels.
-However, not everyone is eligible for a part exchange – it’s contingent on what kind of car finance you have.
+However, not everyone is eligible for a part exchange – it’s contingent on what kind of car finance you have, how much you have paid off on your financed car and some other factors.

 Who is eligible for part exchange?

-You should be able to part exchange your car if you purchased a car on finance via either a Hire Purchase (HP) deal, Personal Contract Purchase (PCP) deal, or a personal loan.
+You should be able to part exchange your car if you purchased a car on finance via either a Hire Purchase (HP) agreement, Personal Contract Purchase (PCP) agreement, or a personal loan.
 However, if you have financed your car via a PCH agreement, you won’t be eligible, as you are not the car’s legal owner at any point.
+Also known as leasing, personal contract hire (PCH) essentially means you are paying to use the car but not working towards owning it.

-If you financed your car via a PCP deal, you can part exchange your car at the end of the finance agreement and put any value toward the new vehicle (or a deposit for the same).
+If you financed your car via a hire purchase or PCP deal, you can part exchange your car at the end of the finance agreement and put any value toward the new vehicle (or a deposit for the same).

 How to part exchange a car on finance

-Before you think about part exchange, you need to know your car’s value, as well as anything you still owe to your finance plan.
+Before you part exchange a car, you need to know its value, as well as anything you still owe to your finance plan.
 The value of your car will be affected by how much you’ve cared for it, but it’s also dependent on the car’s mileage, service history, and specification.

 You may find you have a PCP deal that leaves you with a vehicle that’s worth more than your outstanding final payment.
 This is because you’re borrowing against the depreciation value of the car – not the purchase price.
-This puts you in a good position for a part exchange, as you’ll be in positive equity, as described above.
+This puts you in a good position for a part exchange, as you’ll be in positive equity.

 What about negative equity?

-If the amount remaining on your finance is more than the car’s value, then you’re in negative equity.
+If the remaining balance on your finance is more than the car’s value, then you’re in negative equity.
 You may still be able to part exchange the car.
-This would require either you or the company you’re part exchanging the car with to pay a lump sum, rolling any debt into a negative equity finance agreement.
+This would require either you or the company you’re part exchanging the car with to pay a lump sum, rolling any debt into a negative equity finance agreement or paying a settlement figure.

 Talk to My Car Credit

 If you’ve got questions about whether a part exchange is for you, contact My Car Credit today.
-We can address any concerns you may have and help you establish your car finance eligibility.
+We can address any concerns you may have and help you establish your car finance eligibility to part exchange a car.
+If you have an existing agreement, we can advise on the next steps to take with your finance company, before comparing deals from multiple lenders to part exhange a car and move to a new car finance deal.

 Evolution Funding Ltd T/A My Car Credit